smlp2020-stream4/mrk17/README.md

 The data are read and prepared for analysis using `R` in `DataPrep.Rmd` with the analysis data set being saved in RDS format as `MRK17_Exp1.rds`.
 This file can be read in Julia using either the `RData` or `RCall` packages.
 (At present it seems safer to use `RCall`.)

 The original CSV file is read and prepared for analysis with Julia directly in `DataPrep.jmd`.

+## Acknowledgements

+This work was supported by the Center for Interdisciplinary Research, Bielefeld (ZiF) Cooperation Group "Statistical models for psychological and linguistic data".